Restrained for both a Death Wish Film and Eli Roth film.

 Few things get my goat faster in a film than when the characters’ actions are debated on local media.
 It’s the kind of thing you expect in an Adam Sandler movie or a romantic comedy (The whole city is talking about the marriage proposal that was a bust but first genocide in Rwanda).
 The endless talk radio bits with Mancow and some others are over the top.
 If Chicago is such a crime-ridden city, why would the shooting of two criminals by a white guy in a hoodie even get traction?
 It wasn’t like he was dressed as the Easter Bunny.

-The Ugly: You know some movie critics will have to explain what they were talking about.
-They greeted this film with the vitriol one usually reserves for a Kirk Cameron movie called A Day without Jews.
+The Ugly: You know, some movie critics will have to explain what the hell they were talking about leading up to the release of the Death Wish remake.
+They acted as if Roth was releasing, a cinematic hate crime greeting this film with the vitriol one usually reserves for a Kirk Cameron movie called A Day without Jews.

 It’s a crime revenge film – a competent one.
 There has not exactly been a lack of these over the years.
 It is a form of urban western.
 Death Wish is remarkably toned down from the original source.
 (Can you imagine someone releasing Death Wish 2 in theaters today?).
 As for politics, I am not sure what Death Wish has to do with school shootings or police brutality.
 No schools are shot, and no police shoot their firearms in this movie.
 Does the film glorify guns and vigilante violence?
 Yes, it does much as Godzilla films glorify giant monsters stomping cities.
 It is a fantasy movie.
 Most people can separate movies from real life.